dagster-io/dagster/docs/docs-beta/docs/guides/ingestion-and-transformation/ingesting-data.md

 ---
 title: Ingesting data with Dagster
-description: Learn how to ingest data into Dagster
+description: Learn how to orchestrate data ingestion with Dagster
 sidebar_position: 10
 sidebar_label: Ingesting data
 ---

 This guide explains how to use Dagster to orchestrate the ingestion of data into a data warehouse or data lake, where it can be queried and transformed.
 Dagster integrates with several tools that are purpose-built for data ingestion, and it also enables writing custom code for ingesting data.

-A data platform typically centers on a small number of data warehouses or object stores, where data is consolidated in standard formats for reporting, transformation, and analysis.
-The data inside the platform often comes from a large and diverse set of sources, such as application logs, customer relationship management (CRM) software, spreadsheets, public data sources available on the internet, and more.
-Data ingestion is the process of extracting data from these sources to loading it into the data platform.
-Data ingestion makes up the "E" and "L" in the "ELT" paradigm (extract-load-transform).

 ## What you'll learn

 - How Dagster helps with data ingestion
-- How Dagster relates to different technologies and paradigms for data ingestion
+- How to integrate Dagster with different data ingestion tools
-- How to get started using Dagster to ingest data using your preferred technology and paradigm
+- How to write custom data ingestion pipelines

 <details>
   <summary>Prerequisites</summary>